uxtely/css-editor-connector/README.md

 - Is another program using port `29924` on your `localhost`?

 Syntax Errors
-- UI Rig shows _"Error with the stylesheet on the External Editor Connector.
+- Uxlty shows _"Error with the stylesheet on the External Editor Connector.
 Most likely is a syntax error."_
   - If you’re using `.less` or `.scss` check the console, it will indicate where the error is.